Community Matters

 What is the format of the courses and the schedule?

-30 days after you complete Part 1, you will receive an email asking you to complete Part 2 of the course.
-You will need to log in again to complete Part 2 which will take no longer than 15 minutes.
+Thirty days after you complete Part 1, you will receive an email asking you to complete Part 2 of the course.
+You will need to log in again to complete Part 2, which will take no longer than 15 minutes.

 What do I do if I don't have my own Internet access?